 Payout by: cheque for £50

-Pros: best paying survey site, automatically sends you a cheque when you reach £50, you don’t even have to prod them to redeem it
+Pros: best paying survey site, interesting surveys, automatically send you a cheque when you reach £50, you don’t even have to prod them to redeem it

 Cons: they don’t send surveys every day, minimum payout is £50 (but really you can easily get that in a month or two)